 Beware of exercising your dog on hot pavement

 Because dogs don’t have tennis shoes, they need pad protection.
-Your dog can get damaged or blistered feet if it doesn’t have time to build up its food pads.
+Your dog can get damaged or blistered feet from hot asphalt.
 Consider running on the roadside or grass.

 Protect your pet from sunburn

-Just like humans, pets can get a sunburn, too.
+Just like humans, pets can get a sunburn, too, especially on their nose or less hairy areas.
 Help your pet avoid a sunburn by avoiding the sun during the brightest part of the day (10 am to 4 pm) or use a pet-specific sunscreens which are fragrance free, non-staining, and contain UVA and UVB blockers.
 Do not use human sunscreens on pets; most are toxic if ingested by dogs or cats.
 Check the label, as some pet-specific products are not appropriate for use on cats.

 Keep fleas in check